Edward Dudley Metcalfe: Personal life

 In 1925, Metcalfe married Lady Alexandra Naldera ("Baba") Curzon (1904–1995), 18 years younger than he, and the third daughter of George Curzon, 1st Marquess Curzon of Kedleston, erstwhile Viceroy of India, and Lord Curzon's first wife, the American mercantile heiress Mary Victoria Leiter.

 They had a son, David Patrick Metcalfe (1927–2012), and twin daughters Davina and Linda (1930).
 They divorced in 1955.

 Metcalfe lived at South Hartfield House, Coleman's Hatch, in Ashdown Forest, Sussex, about 40 mi south of London.

 Metcalfe's sister Muriel married John Strangman Russell, director of his family's woollen mill; their daughter was the BBC Radio commentator Audrey Russell.

+In popular culture

+He was portrayed by Gareth Marks in the second season of the Netflix series The Crown.